Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Conclusions

 \section{Conclusions}

 We have measured the polarization beam response of SPT-3G using 100 bright polarized point sources observed from 2019 through 2023.
-The sidelobe polarization efficiency parameter $\betapol$ is constrained to $0.90 \pm 0.10$ at 95~GHz, $1.01 \pm 0.12$ at 150~GHz, and $0.81 \pm 0.29$ at 220~GHz.
-These measurements are consistent with fully polarized sidelobes ($\betapol = 1$).
+The sidelobe polarization efficiency parameter $\betapol$ is constrained to $0.89 \pm 0.10$ at 95~GHz, $1.08 \pm 0.10$ at 150~GHz, and $0.90 \pm 0.22$ at 220~GHz.
+These measurements are consistent with $\betapol = 1$, supporting identical temperature and polarization beams.

 Extensive systematic tests validate these results.
 The measurements prove stable across alternative statistical formulations (real-space versus Fourier-space), different covariance treatments, variations in leakage template construction, and alternative source selections.
 The agreement between frequentist bootstrap and Bayesian posterior sampling confirms that uncertainties are well characterized.
 The B-spline analysis provides complementary highly parametric beam profiles that qualitatively agree between temperature and polarization, further supporting the $\betapol\approx1$ case.